TatianaFokina/TatianaFokina/README.md

 ## Facts about me 👩‍💻

-- Editor and front-end developer at Doka Guide, open-source handbook for the Russian-speaking tech community
+- Editor and accessibility engineer at Doka Guide, open-source handbook for the Russian-speaking tech community
 - Women Techmakers Ambassador
 - Technical writer, focusing on accessibility and web development
 - Open-source contributor